 I had built serious anticipation in my wife: she imagined variously a large piece of furniture, a painting, a new couch… She was astounded by the poem when I read it to her at a restaurant.
 I shared the poem with her friends, with my family and friends, with everyone I knew.
 She pinned it to the wall in the break room at her work and all her friends knew it to be a dozen roses that would never lose their bloom. -Hervey Evans

 Working with Todd for the commissioning of a poem was a terrific experience.
 He absolutely nailed it, and the gift couldn’t have been any better!!! -Christopher Causey

 Our mother is a published poet.
-Her poem “Swings” about the loss of our infant sister Elizabeth is a short, personal vision of that is ultimately optimistic.
+Her poem “Swings” about the loss of our infant sister Elizabeth is a short, personal vision that is ultimately optimistic.
 Our brother found Todd Boss in the New Yorker in 2007 and commissioned a poem for his wife.
-It seemed a bit of a waste to abandon all that self-disclosure, so he convinced us to commissions a poem for Mom.
+It seemed a bit of a waste to abandon all that self-disclosure, so he convinced us to commission a poem for Mom.

 Over twelve months, Todd interviewed each of us repeatedly (and our brother again) to try and understand our love for our mother.
 There is tension in every parent-child relationship and ours — individually and collectively — is no exception.
 But the picture of our combined regard for our “Mother” was remarkably consistent.
 We love her and take joy in her presence with us.

 Fulfilling a commissioned poem from one person to give to another is complicated and difficult.
 The binary flow of regard is complicated by a factor greater than three with the addition of the poet.
 Imagine then, the difficulty of fulfilling a commission from five siblings for their mother.
-In the first place, there are —inevitably — five “Mothers” in play: those in addition to the “real” person who happens to have been the mother to this ambitious group. -Hervey Evans
+In the first place, there are —inevitably — five “Mothers” in play: those in addition to the “real” person who happens to have been the mother to this ambitious group. -The Evans Family